Shambalam/CS3502/README.md

 # OsThreading
 Class Project for CS 3502 exploring thread synchronization.
 It uses bank transactions as an example of threads accessing the same resources, using mutex to lock accounts while they are being accessed or changed.
+To run this project simply run the Program.cs file

 # IPC